-Russian, the land of ballet, borscht, and the world’s largest ceremonial bell, is allegedly also home to practices of a more unsavory sort — price fixing.
-That’s according to Russia’s Federal AntiMonopoly Service (FAS), which on Monday accused iPhone maker Apple of price-fixing devices in the country.
-It’s opened a case against the Cupertino, California-based company.
+Russia, the land of ballet, borscht, and the world’s largest ceremonial bell, is apparently also home to practices of a more unsavory sort — price fixing.
+That’s according to Russia’s Federal Anti-Monopoly Service (FAS), which has officially found iPhone maker Apple guilty of price-fixing devices in the country.

-The formal filing follows months of legal discovery by FAS head Andrei Filimonov.
-Russian news agency Interfax reports that a delegated unit began looking into claims of iPhone price-fixing in February.
+The formal filing followed months of legal discovery by FAS head Andrei Filimonov.
+Russian news agency Interfax reported that a delegated unit began looking into claims of iPhone price-fixing in February 2016.

 According to a report from The Financial Times, Apple illegally ordered retailers to fix prices of both the iPhone 5 and iPhone 6 models.
 Specifically, retailers were allegedly told to sell the iPhone at a certain price, and if a retailer was selling the phone at an unsuitable price, they were ordered to change the price or have their sales agreement terminated.

 So what happens now?
 We don’t yet know — it’s possible that Apple could be facing fines in Russia, but any punishment has yet to be announced.
 The worst-case scenario for the company is that it will have to pay up 15 percent of its sales in Russia.

 Apple characterized the agency’s accusations as baseless.
 “Resellers set their own prices for the Apple products they sell in Russia and around the world,” a spokesperson for the company told Fortune.
 Two of the retailers accused of conspiring to collude, MTS and Euroset, Russia’s largest mobile phone retailer, denied that they had coordinated pricing.